COGS108/Projects/Option1_Group/FinalProject_Guidelines.md

 * Contextualize those results within a greater scientific and social context, acknowledging and addressing any potential issues related to privacy and ethics.
 * Work effectively to manage a project as part of a team.

-To accomplish this you will work in teams of 4 to 5 students to conceive of and carry out an analysis project.
-You will have the opportunity to form groups during discussion section in week 2.
-However, groups *may* be formed outside of your section, if you'd prefer.

-***Everyone must be part of a group.*** You will find in your future careers the need to work on projects in groups frequently (even if you really, really, really, really don’t want to).
+To accomplish this you will work in teams of 4 to 5 students to conceive of and carry out an analysis project. ***Everyone who chooses this option must be part of a group.*** You will find in your future careers the need to work on projects in groups frequently (even if you really, really, really, really don’t want to).

 The basic project steps:

 * Find a real world dataset and problem that you believe can be solved with one or more of the techniques we have learned in class.
 * After selecting a dataset and identifying the goal, write out a proposed analysis plan using template provided and submit it through GitHub for review.
 * Apply the techniques outlined and come up with a result for the dataset that you proposed.
-* Submit a project update during week 7 of the course.
 * Assemble a Jupyter notebook that communicates your hypothesis, methods, and results.
 Submit this as your final project.
 * Submit feedback about group and individual group members.
 This is done individually.